November 5, 2024

 Such a review is likely welcome news for many Maryland families.

 And what if your child is only a baby?
-The numbers above will increase significantly by the time he or she is ready to attend college.
-Indeed, in-state tuition at public national universities rose 175% over the past 20 years.
+The above numbers likely will increase by the time he or she is ready to attend college.
+As you may have heard, in-state tuition at public universities rose 175% over the past 20 years.

-You may be thinking to yourself: “What’s the point in saving at all?
+You may be wondering, “What’s the point in saving at all?
 I’ll never save enough.
-And moreover, can I trust the state to manage the money I do save correctly?”
+And even if I do, can I trust the state to manage the money I do save?”

 Here’s a truth – what happened with the Maryland Prepaid College Trust is exceedingly rare.
 Additionally, the Maryland Prepaid College Trust is covered by the Maryland Legislative Guarantee.
 This law states that if the Trust ever experiences a financial shortfall, the Governor is required to include funds in the state budget to pay your full benefit.